evgenyneu/evgenii.com/app/blog/_posts/2015-04-04-testing-activity-in-android-studio-tutorial-part-3.md

 assertEquals("Hello, Jake!", actualText);
 ```

 The test failed because we have not implemented the output of the greeting message in the app yet.
 That message stays empty instead of showing the greeting text.
-Let's implement it.
+Let's fix it.